isomerpages/nparks-gardencityfund/_our-programmes/Conserving our Corals/Plant A Coral Initiative.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Plant%20a%20Coral.png">
 </div>
+<h2>Importance of coral conservation</h2>
+<p>Corals are keystone reef-building animals that support a marine ecosystem,
+and an estimated one-quarter of marine species depend on coral reefs to survive.
+They are also a potential nature-based solution to help mitigate the impacts of climate change, serving as a natural defence against shoreline erosion while providing habitats for a rich array of marine biodiversity.</p>
+<p>Hence, to safeguard this valuable ecosystem, it is imperative to scale
+up coral restoration efforts locally, which will contribute towards a high-quality living environment in our City in Nature.</p>
 <h2>In what way can I contribute?</h2>
-<p>One way to contribute is to donate to the Garden City Fund’s Plant-A-Coral,
+<p>One way to contribute is to donate to the Garden City Fund’s 100k Corals
-Seed-A-Reef (PACSAR) programme.
-The support you provide will go towards the following initiatives:</p>
+Initiative.
+The support you provide will go towards the following:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Coral cultivation in coral nurseries</p>
+<p>Scaling up coral cultivation in coral culture facility</p>
 </li>
 <li>
-<p>Expanding existing coral nurseries</p>
+<p>Build capacity and technical know-how in large-scale coral restoration
+for future conservation efforts</p>
 </li>
 <li>
-<p>Exploring new coral cultivation methods to boost growth and ecological
-resilience of corals</p>
+<p>Transplanting corals onto degraded reefs or new areas</p>
 </li>
 <li>
-<p>Transplanting corals onto degraded reefs and REUs</p>
+<p>Species recovery of rarer coral species</p>
 </li>
 </ul>
 <h2>How to donate?</h2>
-<p>Lend your support to us by donating to the Plant-A-coral, Seed-A-Reef
+<p>Lend your support to us by donating to the 100k Corals Initiative via</p>
-programme via</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Credit card on&nbsp;<a href="https://go.gov.sg/pacsar" rel="noopener noreferrer nofollow" target="_blank">Giving.sg</a>
+<p>Credit card on&nbsp;<a href="https://go.gov.sg/donate100kcorals" rel="noopener noreferrer nofollow" target="_blank">Giving.sg</a>
 </p>
 </li>
 <li>